hjkaria/MMDA-Timeline-Tools/README.md

 For follow up later in break or January ... get the development version running and get Ed to set it up on the moorearchive server.

 Prepare for Demo!

+A/N: change to add to events dictionary, add id